alevar/CHESS_WEB/IDEAS.rst

 25. polycistronic .....
 AAAAAAAAAAAAAAAAAAAAAAA!!!!YYYYYYYYYY!!!!!!!!!!!!
 26. can we add an annotate mode?
 User submits a gtf file and the database compares it and annotates with available info (dbxref for all sources at least, but some attributes as well)
 27. Should create a user to be used by the backend.
 The user should not have any privileges besides reading the data to avoid accidental DB modifications.

+Add table for introns - infer exons for a transcript from it's intron.
+Allows attacheing junction information